 future form in Lingala take the affix "-ko-" instead of "-ta-" in swahili for

 example "I will walk" becomes "nakotambola" and I will run becomes "nakokima".
 In Swahili these words are "nitatembea" and "nitakimbia" respectively.
-Again in Lingala most verbs take the suffix "-aki" for the future tense instead of Swahili's "-li-", for example I walked is "natambolaki" and I ran is "nakimalaki".
+Again in Lingala most verbs take the suffix "-aki" for the past tense instead of Swahili's affix "-li-", for example I walked is "natambolaki" and I ran is "nakimalaki".
 Again in Swahili these words are "nilitembea" and nilikimbia respectively.

 SWAHILI - LINGALA (MEANING)